tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/5 - Memory.md

 - Miss rate - 1 - hit rate
 - Hit time - The time required to access data at a given memory level.
 - Miss penalty - The time required to process a miss, including the time it takes to move a block of memory plus the time is takes to deliver the data to the processor.

+**What information goes in cache?**

+- Things that you expect to use often, or soon.
+- You predict which ones by looking at access patterns
+- The principles of locality of reference observation are used.